syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/007_The_structure_of_a_log_message/000_BSD_syslog_messages.md

 ## The HEADER message part

-This section describes the HEADER message part of a syslog message, according to the [legacy-syslog or BSD-syslog protocol](https://tools.ietf.org/search/rfc3164).
+This section describes the HEADER message part of a syslog message, according to the [legacy syslog (BSD-syslog) protocol](https://tools.ietf.org/search/rfc3164).

 The HEADER message part contains a timestamp and the hostname (without the domain name) or the IP address of the device.
 The timestamp field is